CurryEleison/lambda-metrics/README.md

 ## TODO

 - Reduce logging (a lot)
+- Improve handling of cases where load balancer could not get a reply from a real server
 - Add "lambda_description" and "project_name" to zappa configuration
 - Add some file exclusions to zappa configuration
 - Clean out the app.py dummy file